YaliZhang1/clothing-store/README.md

 School project to start working with Scrum and Jest.

-We worked with 6 people on a small ecommerce store.
+We worked with 6 people on a small e-commerce store.
 When you work on a project this size you need to work with a management framework, we used Scrum.
 We used sprints and tools like Asana or Notion to keep track of tasks and make sure everyone was on the same page.

 ## How it works